vp22jnp/medicure-app/Project Requirement.md

 When a developer pushes the updated code to the GIT master branch:
 1. The Jenkins pipeline should be triggered.
 2. Code should be checked out, compiled, tested, packaged, and containerized.
-3. A new test-cluster should be provisioned and configured automatically with all the required software.
+3. A new EKS test-cluster should be provisioned and configured automatically with all the required software.
 4. Once the cluster is healthy and available, the application must be deployed to the test-server automatically using Kubernetes.
 5. The deployment should be tested using a test automation tool.
-6. If the build is successful, it should be deployed to the prod server/cluster using Kubernetes.

 This process should be automatic and triggered by a push to the GitHub master branch.